-There are several ways to tackle the labor challenge and make finding and retaining talented tradespeople easier in any economic condition.
+There are several ways to both grow a construction company and tackle the labor challenge by finding and retaining talented tradespeople during any economic condition.

-There are many benefits to production homebuilding, including regulating and stabilizing the flow of labor on a job site.
-Planned building allows you to manage an accurate construction schedule and move trades seamlessly from one house to the next, rather than putting your workers through the ebbs and flows that often accompany custom building and scatter shot job sites.
+There are many benefits to production home building, including regulating and stabilizing the flow of labor on a job site.
+Planned building allows you to manage an accurate construction schedule and move trades seamlessly from one home to the next, rather than putting your workers through the ebbs and flows that often accompany custom building and scattershot job sites.
 Builders can overcome today’s construction labor challenges by being every contractor’s client of choice – one they can count on to provide a ready job site, a clear scope of work and a steady stream of business in a consistent location.

 You don’t have to sacrifice your buyers’ ability to put a personal touch on their homes, though.
 By instead paring back excessive customizations and offering well-designed plans with a limited number of in-demand options, you can find the happy medium between your trades and your customers.

 With workers from a wide range of industries recently laid off or furloughed, there is a substantial pool of unemployed workers ready for a new career and a fresh start.
-Workers in a variety of related fields have the skill set needed to pivot to a career in residential construction management, including:
+Workers in a variety of related fields have the skill set needed to pivot to a career in home building, including: